 Other than the increased umami caused by fermentation, Kimchi is also sometimes called the “World’s healthiest food”.
 This claim of course is subjective and can never be proved.
-However, Kimchi does contain quite a substantial amount of vitamin A, B and C. Kimchi also undergoes lacto-fermentation which means that it also contains a lot of lactobacillium, the same kind of bacteria which is found in our gut- the so called ‘good bacteria’ (with the most famous being Lactobacillus kimchii).
-While the effectiveness of these so called ‘good bacteria’ is still up to debate, one benefit of kimchi that is undeniable is that Kimchi is made almost entirely of vegetables, which are definately good for you, providing nutrients and dietary fibre.
+However, Kimchi does contain quite a substantial amount of vitamin A, B and C. Kimchi also undergoes lacto-fermentation which means that it also contains a lot of lactobacillium, the same kind of bacteria which is found in our gut- the so-called ‘good bacteria’ (with the most famous being Lactobacillus kimchii).
+While the effectiveness of these so-called ‘good bacteria’ is still up to debate, one benefit of kimchi that is undeniable is that Kimchi is made almost entirely of vegetables, which are definitely good for you, providing nutrients and dietary fibre.

 The salting of kimchi is also extremely important in terms of taste and texture.
 For one, the lack of water in the cabbage hardens a protein called pectin that occurs naturally in the cell wall of most fruit and vegetables.
 This gives the cabbage in the kimchi a nice crispy texture, preventing the cabbage from going soggy and limp.